Activation-Guided Local Editing for Jailbreaking Attacks: Experiments

 \subsection{Attacks against Defense Methods}

 We evaluated AGILE against several existing jailbreak defense methods to assess its robustness.
-We employed three defenses: Perplexity (PPL) filtering \cite{alon2023detectinglanguagemodelattacks}, Llama-Guard \cite{inan2023llama}, and SafeDecoding \cite{xu2024safedecoding}.
+We employed three defenses: Perplexity (PPL) filtering \cite{alon2023detectinglanguagemodelattacks}, Llama-3-Guard \cite{inan2023llama}, and SafeDecoding \cite{xu2024safedecoding}.
 Further settings of these methods can be found in Appendix \ref{append:exp_detail_defense}.

 All results are sampled with the prompts optimized on Llama-3-8B-Instruct.
 The results are presented in Table \ref{tab:defense}, showcasing AGILE's varying degrees of resilience.
-The PPL filter had a minimal impact, reducing the ASR by less than 4\%.
-Against Llama-Guard, AGILE's ASR was more affected, dropping by approximately 20\%, but it maintained a substantial success rate of around 60\%.
+The PPL filter had a minimal impact, remaining ASR above 73\%.
+Against Llama-Guard, AGILE's ASR was more affected, dropping by approximately 14\%, but it maintained a substantial success rate of around 60\%.
 This defended performance still surpasses all undefended baselines from Table \ref{tab:main} (except AutoDAN) by over 15\%.
-Against SafeDecoding, the impact varied: while the ASR on Llama-2-7B-Chat was comparable to that with Llama-Guard, it decreased by 53.29\% on Llama-3-8B-Instruct.
+Against SafeDecoding, the impact varied: while the ASR on Llama-2-7B-Chat was comparable to that with Llama-Guard, it decreased to 35.5\% on Llama-3-8B-Instruct.
 Since SafeDecoding intervenes in the model’s internal states during decoding, we hypothesize that it effectively counters AGILE’s activation-guided mechanism.
-However, even under such conditions, AGILE still poses a substantial threat, resulting in an ASR of 35.5\% and ranking third among all undefended baselines in Table \ref{tab:main}.
+However, even under such conditions, AGILE still poses a substantial threat, resulting in an ASR ranking third among all undefended baselines in Table \ref{tab:main}.